StefDoesTesting/Companies-House-Technical-Test/README.md

 ## Bugs

-500 error when booking a room
-- does not happen everytime
+500 error when booking a room - Does not happen everytime

 Steps:
 1. Scroll down to "Our Rooms"